 4. FEEDBACK TO YOUR DONORS

 Feedback to your donors can be as simple as a thank you or as complicated as an entire special episode.
-Whatever it is, it’s important that donors feel acknowledged.
-They did just give you money after all.
+Whatever it is, it’s vital that donors feel acknowledged.
+They did give you money, after all.

 One great way to acknowledge donors is by doing shoutouts in your episodes or show notes.
-It’s important to make sure a listener wants a shoutout before you do one.
+It’s essential to ensure a listener wants a shoutout before you do one.
 On Patreon, you can have different acknowledgements for different donor tiers.
-For example, if you have a Martial Arts podcast, you could name the lowest tier, orange belt, the second tier, red belt, and the top tier, black belt and then thank them in emails, on Patreon, or in the podcast.
+For example, if you have a Martial Arts podcast, you could name the lowest tier, orange belt, the second tier, red belt; and the top tier, black belt and then thank them in emails, on Patreon, or in the podcast.

-Another great way is by showing off your new equipment or software that you bought with donations while saying thanks to all those who contributed.
-You can do this on a quick live stream on your social media of choice or just quickly tell people on a podcast episode.
+Another great way is by showing off the new equipment or software you bought with donations while saying thanks to all those who contributed.
+You can do this on a quick live stream on your social media or just quickly tell people on a podcast episode.

 CONCLUSION: